Towards parallel time-stepping for the numerical simulation of atherosclerotic plaque growth: Plaque growth problem with a distributed foam cell concentration

 \subsection{Comparison of runtimes}

 The computational results given in this paper serve as a proof of concept to test the presented algorithms.
-From the discussion in the previous subsection, it is clear that the only relevant computational cost comes from the solution of the micro problems.
-This will be even more pronounced for realistic three-dimensional FSI computations.
+From the discussion in the previous subsection, {\reftwo we assume that} the only relevant computational cost comes from the solution of the micro problems.
 As mentioned before in our current implementation, we do not solve the fine-scale problems in parallel on different processes.
 Instead, they are solved sequentially one after the other on a single process.
-Since the cost for the micro problems clearly dominates the computation times for any serial or parallel simulation of the plaque growth, we can still discuss the parallelization potential of the methods.
+Since the cost for the micro problems dominates the computation times for any serial or parallel simulation of the plaque growth, we can still discuss the parallelization potential of the methods.
 The parallel implementation of the algorithms itself is subject to future work.

 In this section, we will give an estimate of the runtimes that would be required in a parallel implementation.
 For this purpose, we list the serial part and parallel contributions of the computing times in~\cref{tab:runtimes_parareal}.
 The serial part corresponds to the coarse propagation, which is performed on a single master process (steps (I) and (II.b) in~\cref{alg:parareal} or~\cref{alg:para}).
 The parallel part corresponds to the solution of the micro problems (step (II.a)).
 It can be performed concurrently on all processes $p=1,...,P$.
 The computing times vary slightly across the processes.
-It increases for larger ranks $p$, as more Newton iterations are required for the FSI problem, when the channel is already significantly narrowed due to the advancing plaque growth.
+It increases for larger processes $p$, as more Newton iterations are required for the FSI problem, when the channel is already significantly narrowed due to the advancing plaque growth.
 The estimated parallel runtimes given in~\cref{tab:cs_dist,tab:reusage_pde,tab:runtimes_parareal} are the sum of the serial part, which corresponds to the coarse propagator, and the maximum time needed by one of the processes $p=1,...,P$ in the parallel part.